 * round-trip based on U.S. East Coast departure

-Course contact hours are 45 hours and recommended credit is 3 semester/4.5 quarter hours per course, unless otherwise indicated.
-Total recommended credit for the summer is 6 semester/9 quarter hours.
+Course contact hours are 45 hours and credit is 3 semester/4.5 quarter hours for each of the two intensive grammar and oral language classes.
+The Reading and Writing in Context Workshops are 4 semester / 6 quarter hour credits and 60 contact hours.
+Total credit for the summer is 10 semester/15 quarter hours.

-Study abroad students are required to enroll in two Spanish language classes at their level, based upon the results of a Spanish language placement exam given upon arrival.
+Study abroad students are required to enroll in three Spanish language classes at their level based on the results of a Spanish language placement exam given upon arrival.

 About the City